Gladstone Park: Our Quirky Past

 Does Gladstone Park Even Have a Doggone History?

 Anyone trying to research Gladstone Park will find there is little history — especially early history — written specifically about it.
-There is not even an entry for the community in the Chicago Historical Society’s Electronic Encyclopedia of Chicago, the standard for all that’s relevant to the city’s roots.
-And the online Wikipedia, which’ll publish anything and everything, has a mere three short paragraphs on Gladstone Park and only under the subheading for Jefferson Park.
-(It also sports the entry “Gladstone Park Station” about the historic Metra train stop in the neighborhood.)
-Adding insult to injury, it gets its facts backwards by telling readers the community is named for the [William] Gladstone Park on N. Menard Avenue.
+There is not even an entry for the community in the Chicago Historical Society’s Electronic Encyclopedia of Chicago, the standard for all that is relevant to the city’s roots.
+And the online Wikipedia, which’ll publish anything and everything, has a mere three short paragraphs on Gladstone Park.
+But that’s in a subheading under Jefferson Park with “Gladstone Park Station” about the historic Metra train stop in the neighborhood being the community’s only stand-alone entry.
+Adding insult to injury, Wikipedia gets its facts backwards by telling readers the community is named for the [William] Gladstone Park on N. Menard Avenue.
 The chicken did not come before the egg.

-Yes, there are records from the mid- to late-1800s on the founding of Jefferson Park when it was still an independent town and before it was incorporated into Chicago, now serving as the larger official city neighborhood within which Gladstone Park lies.
-But those stories focus on the growing commercial center at the intersections of W. Higgins and W. Lawrence with N. Milwaukee, where area farmers stopped to water their horses and pick up supplies.
-Meanwhile, the settlers of Gladstone were at least a mile or two north minding their own business trading furs or, later, growing onions and other produce to sell 10 miles away in Chicago, the city founded by Haitian immigrant Jean Baptiste Point DuSable after the fur trader became the first non-native person to settle on the banks of the Chicago River in the 1780s.
+Yes, there are records from the mid- to late-1800s about the founding of Jefferson Park, within which Gladstone Park lies, when it was still an independent town and not yet incorporated into the City of Chicago.
+But those stories focus on the independently burgeoning commercial center at the intersections of W. Higgins and W. Lawrence with N. Milwaukee, where area farmers stopped to water their horses and pick up supplies.
+The settlers of Gladstone were at least a mile or two north minding their own business trading furs or, later, growing onions and other produce to sell 10 miles away in the center of Chicago.
+Their activities linked the community directly to downtown through Chicago’s founder, Haitian immigrant Jean Baptiste Point DuSable, the robust fur trader who became the first non-native person to settle on the banks of the Chicago River in the 1780s.

 Maybe there are so few separate details about the history of Gladstone Park because its affairs were so inextricably commingled with Jefferson Park’s.
-But another big reason could be because the community has always been so ill-defined even as it was being identified by its separate name at least 130 years ago.
-If one is to believe the 1891 developer’s plan displayed below, the neighborhood was already making its presence known by then with the letters “Gladstone Park” splashed across the map just to the south of where we think the neighborhood is today.
-If nothing else, this set the precedent for the community only vaguely knowing where it begins and ends.
-Even today, there are disagreements over where its boundaries are.
+But another big reason could be because the community has always been ill-defined even though it held itself separately under its different name at least 130 years ago.
+If one is to believe the 1891 developer’s map below, the neighborhood was already making its presence known with its bold, capitalized, and italicized “Gladstone Park” name splashed to the left of its plot plan.
+Identifying the first subdivision in the community at the apex of the triangle created by N. Milwaukee Avenue and N. Northwest Highway set the precedent for where it begins.
+From then on, disagreements over where it ends with ever-shifting north, east, and west boundaries persist.
 For more on this topic, see Who/Where.

 1891 map